MarcusHoltz/marcusholtz.github.io/_posts/2023-07-17-dns-download-photo.md

 ## Would you like to download a picture of Marcus Holtz?
 NOW YOU CAN!

-## Using DNS txt records in Base64 you can download a portrait.
+## Using DNS txt records in Base64 you can download a photo.

 If you want to inspect the script before you run it, it's stored in DNS TXT records as well: